 Rent Supplements – information and application process.
 Not available to anyone currently receiving a rent supplement or on disability or income assistance.

 Our WorkBC Centre in Revelstoke has transitioned to providing remote services.
-Staff are available to meet by phone during our regular office hours, Mondays & Tuesdays 8:30 am – 4:30 pm and Wednesdays 10:30 am – 6:30 pm.
+Staff are available to meet by phone or in-person during our regular office hours, Mondays & Tuesdays 8:30 am – 4:30 pm and Wednesdays 10:30 am – 6:30 pm.
 See also WorkBC Online Employment portal.